 Archaeology of the Classical, Late Antique, and Islamic Worlds

-MALS students take four classes within the program—Introduction to Graduate Liberal Studies, two core courses in their chosen track, and the thesis—and choose their remaining electives from among courses offered across the doctoral and certificate programs in the Humanities and Social Sciences at the Graduate Center.
+MALS students take four classes within the program—Introduction to Graduate Liberal Studies, two core courses in their chosen track, and the thesis/capstone project—and choose their remaining electives from among courses offered across the doctoral and certificate programs in the Humanities and Social Sciences at the Graduate Center.

 MALS Track in the Archaeology of the Classical, Late Antique, and Islamic Worlds